abecms/abecms/README.md

 # Why use AbeCMS instead of other CMS or Static Site Generators ?
 - Designed for users
-- A real Wysiwyg Editor
+- A real __Wysiwyg Editor__
-- A real workflow and authorization engine based on oAuth2
+- A real __workflow__ and authorization engine based on oAuth2
-- Auto-generation of the back-office editor based on your markup
+- __Auto-generation of the back-office__ editor based on your markup
-- Live editing on each part of your site during development dramatically increasing the dev speed
+- __Live editing__ on each part of your site during development dramatically increasing the dev speed
-- A strong separation of data and templates making the reuse of data a breeze
+- A __strong separation of data and templates__ making the reuse of data a breeze
-- A API-first REST server: You create html pages and can consume data for your mobile, emails or whatever
+- A __API-first REST server__: You create html pages and can consume data for your mobile, emails or whatever

 # Some sites built with AbeCMS
 If you want us to add your sites, submit a PR of this README.